teslamate-org/teslamate/docs/faq.md

-# FAQ
+# Frequently Asked Questions

-## Why are no consumption values displayed in Grafana?
+**Why are no consumption values displayed in Grafana?**

 Unfortunately the Tesla API does not return consumption values for a trip.
 In order to still be able to display values TeslaMate estimates the consumption on